arey/musicbrainz-database/README.md

 From Java application, use the following JDBC URL: jdbc:postgresql://localhost:5432/musicbrainz and the credentials: musicbrainz / musicbrainz

-Note : For Windows or MacOSX users, replace localhost with the boot2docker IP.
+Note: For Microsoft Windows or MacOS users, please replace localhost with the boot2docker IP.